syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/methods.md

 ## refreshLayout

-The [refreshLayout] method is called to update the layout and reflect these changes.
+The `refreshLayout` method can be used to update the layout and reflect the changes.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}